I had a conversation with one of our senior engineers recently. They were frustrated about the number of meetings on their calendar.

 divide projects so that they are addressable by multiple developers.

-You should be breaking down big tasks and defining interfaces so your teammates can work in parallel.
+Break down big tasks.
+Define interfaces so teammates can work in parallel.
 You don’t do it all yourself.
 You build the scaffolding so the team can build with you.

 get cross-team buy-in for solutions.